MiroslavSvec/Planted-Aquarium-Art/README.md

 Additional to above both pages has been validated via [W3C Markup Validation Service](https://validator.w3.org/) and [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).

+Unfortunately, JS's has been tested manually.

 ## Deployment

 The project has been deployed to GitHUb Pages  - [Planted Aquarium Art](http://127.0.0.1:5500/index.htm)

 There is one additional branch – [old master](https://github.com/MiroslavSvec/Planted-Aquarium-Art/tree/old-master) which points to stage of the project before making adjustments for final submission.
 This branch will be merged to the current master branch later.

+## What could be done better?

+- my `nav` is wrapped in `header` and this wrong use of schematic HTML as it is just a  navbar and not a header
+- some of the images are called `1.jpg` which says nothing about the image
+- better file structure
+- no automated testing for JS

 ## Credits